Fedict/dcattools/README.md

 ## Steps for updating data.gov.be and the EU Data Portal

   * The various portals (except `all`) should be harvested using the scrapers.
-  * The resulting RDF files must be improved using the enhancers
   * The enhanced files can be uploaded to the data.gov.be portal using the updater
   * Then use `all` enhancer to merge all the files from the various portals into one file `datagovbe.nt`
   * Convert the merged file using the EDP tool to an XML file called `datagovbe_edp.xml`